twindual/kijiji-plus/README.md

 - Increased font sizes make some elements more readable
 - 1-Click common response messages just like in the mobile app
 - Auto-fill contact information when replying to poster
-- 95% accurate Captcha solver for [Reply to Poster] form
+- 95% accurate CAPTHCA solver for [Reply to Poster] form
 - Add in-page Google Map preview to Ad Details
 - In-page Google Map preview links to driving directions